dnv-gssit/kubeit-charts/README.md

 If many charts and tests are selected, the script will run selected tests for each selected chart.
 If test would not be found in the chart, it will be skipped.

+# Upgrading charts

+When `kubeit-apps-in-env` chart is updated, please update values.yaml of `kubeit-logical-envs` chart to refer to new version of it.
+When `kubeit-logical-envs` chart is updated, please update global-services source code to force new version across all tenant's self-repos.

 ## Contributing

 If you want to contribute to the charts, please follow these steps: